Listen to the Podcast for Sunday, February 9, 2020 – Epiphany 5A

 Okay, this is a hard saying.
 As Fred Craddock points out, “Those who hear Jesus’ teachings are struck, some quite deeply, by the level of ethical conduct expected of his followers.” (http://www.religion-online.org/showarticle.asp?title=712)

 How to preach this?
-More than ever, I hear faithful people struggling with “The Bible says…” What is our relationship to the law?
+More than ever, I hear faithful people struggling with “The Bible says…” We need to delete this from our vocabulary.
+The Bible sats a lot of things.
+Not all all applicable to us today.
 One person quotes, “Obey the governing authorities…” But that was written by Paul, who was in jail, for what?
 Disobeying the governing authorities.
 What about immoral or unjust laws?
 What about Nazi Germany?
 Concentration camp guards who were just “obeying the governing authorities?”
 Martin Luther King reminds us that everything Hitler did was legal.
 He made it so.

 What is our relationship to the law, both the laws of the Bible and the laws of the land?
 Where is our allegiance?
 What is at the heart of the law?
 This may be an opportunity to remind people that Jesus addressed this question, in Matthew 22 (verses 34-40):

 When the Pharisees heard that he had silenced the Sadducees, they gathered together, 35and one of them, a lawyer, asked him a question to test him.
 36“Teacher, which commandment in the law is the greatest?”
 37He said to him, “‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 38This is the greatest and first commandment.
 39And a second is like it: ‘You shall love your neighbor as yourself.’
 40On these two commandments hang all the law and the prophets.”

 “On these two rest all the law and the prophets.”

 One might find Luther’s sermon How Christians Should Regard Moses, instructive.